piazza-energy/curated-resource-list/companies.md

 - [Energy Market Price](https://www.energymarketprice.com/) software and bespoke solutions for industrial / consultants / suppliers who need to track energy price (e.g. a dashboard for EDF)
 - [Engadged Tracking](https://www.engagedtracking.com/) a new approach to sustainable and ESG investing, ranking the world’s largest listed companies according to their Scope 1, 2 and 3 greenhouse gas emissions each year.
 - [Carbon Delta](https://www.carbon-delta.com/) funded by climate-kic, companies carbon footprint monitoring / environmental fintech
-- Italy based consultancy [Energy way](https://www.energyway.it/energia-ambiente/) my friend Rita Cucchiara in the advisory board
+- [Energy way](https://www.energyway.it/energia-ambiente/) is an Italy based consultancy, my friend Rita Cucchiara in the advisory board
 - [Brixton energy](https://brixtonenergy.co.uk/about-us/) a tiny cooperative installing renewables in south london, I'm sure there's plenty but hey, I'm a Londoner :joy:
 - [CoEnergy](https://www.coenergy.app/) by Andre Pinho who's involved in Brixton energy as well, wants to simplify community energy schemas for both investment and management
 - [Repowering London](https://www.repowering.org.uk/about-us/) is a not-for-profit organisation that specialises in facilitating the co-production of community-owned renewable energy projects.
 Affiliated with CoEnergy.